Quantum Point Contact with Local Two-body Loss: Noise field formalism

 We now turn to the case of two-body loss, where the Lindblad operator is $d_{0\downarrow}d_{0\uparrow}$.
 In contrast to the dephasing model, here the systematic cancellation of Feynman diagrams does not occur, preventing an exact evaluation via the Feynman diagram technique.
-We find that this complication arises because the noise averages specified in Eq.~\eqref{noise_average} lead to asymmetric contributions from the time components of the contour-ordered noise-field Green's functions~\cite{supplemental}.
+We find that this complication arises because the noise averages specified in Eq.~\eqref{noise_average} lead to asymmetric contributions from the time components of the contour-ordered noise-field Green's functions, which is demonstrated in Appendix~\ref{TwoBodyLossSingleSite}.

 To elucidate the essential differences in quantum transport with and without dissipation, we focus on a regime in which dissipation is amenable to a perturbative treatment.
-We point out that this weakly dissipative regime is relevant to the recent experiment in which local two-body loss is controlled via photo-association provided by an optical tweezer~\cite{Huang2024}.
+Such a treatment is justified when the dissipation strength is significantly smaller than the Fermi energy, tunneling rate between the reservoirs and the 1D chain, and the system temperature.
+We point out that this weakly dissipative regime is relevant to the recent experiment in which local two-body loss is controlled via photo-association provided by an optical tweezer~\cite{Huang2025}.
 When it comes to this regime, it is reasonable to neglect multiple scattering by the noise fields.
 This leads to the SCBA, which accounts for processes where a spin-$\sigma$ particle interacts with an opposite-spin particle at via noise fields (See Fig. \ref{SCBA}), while neglecting the crossing diagrams (such as Fig. \ref{diagram_cross_A}).
 The SCBA does not also contain a process in which spin-up and spin-down particles are transiently created as pairs by the noise field, propagate, and subsequently annihilate, as illustrated in Fig.~\ref{diagram_cross_B}.
 Physically, this diagram corresponds to an effective bath renormalization effect induced by the finite system.

-We point out that for consistency with the Lindblad equation, such a diagram must rather be discarded~\cite{supplemental}.
+We point out that for consistency with the Lindblad equation, such a diagram must rather be discarded.
+To see this, we consider renormalization of the noise-field Green's function $G_{\eta}^C$, which is also present in Fig. \ref{diagram_cross_B},